 Fri, Apr 10 at 7 p.m. | 75 minutes

-In this Olio, we will turn to Modern Monetary Theory (MMT), which has become one of the most relevant analytical perspectives that challenging the validity and value of the entire economic mainstream, particularly in Macroeconomics.
+In this Olio, we will turn to Modern Monetary Theory (MMT), which has become one of the most relevant analytical perspectives challenging the validity and value of the entire economic mainstream, particularly in Macroeconomics.
 We will examine what MMT actually argues about the nature and origin of money, the purpose of taxes, and the issue of inflation.
-The goal will be to understand how the insights of MMT lead to a fundamental shift in how we evaluate policy and how this fundamental to successfully achieving social change.
+The goal will be to understand how the insights of MMT lead to a fundamental shift in how we evaluate policy and how this is fundamental to successfully achieving social change.
 So what is all the hype?
-Is this just about "printing money" or a potential paradigm shift in politics?
+Is this just about "printing money" or is this a potential paradigm shift in politics?